FLA/ELA Projects 2017

-Our project revolves around a regional object exchange of different aspects of life in Wales and Saxony.
-The aim of the project is for pupils to have a well-rounded knowledge of the national identities of both countries.
+Our project revolved around a regional object exchange of different aspects of life in Wales and Saxony.
+The aim of our project was for pupils to gain more knowledge and understanding about the national identities of both countries.

-Giving the pupils a new insight into different regions and giving them meaningful contact with people of a similar age and language ability is what we ultimately aspire to achieve.
+We hope to have given pupils a new insight into different regions and meaningful contact with people of a similar age and language ability.

 European relations after Brexit - How does it affect our national identity?